GDPR and Using the Salesforce Individual Object

 • Using Data Loader requires less manual effort than updating records manually, but still requires a resource to upload data on a regular basis.

-• Using Lookup Helper - a freemium AppExchange app by Passage Technology
+• Using Lookup Helper A freemium AppExchange app by Passage Technology

 • Declarative solution to automatically populate a lookup field that can be run in batch, but will also keep records up to date in real time as new records are created/modified.